Easy Steps for Washing Clothes When Travelling

 1 Dirty Laundry Bag

 First of all, you need to separate your clean clothes from your dirty clothes.
 Back in the day when I was backpacking I just used a plastic shopping bag – but we all know now that plastic is bad for the environment.
 Now there are drawstring laundry bags included with sets of packing cubes*.
-Personally, I don’t like mesh laundry bags as the smell and dirt can escape the bag and contaminate your clean clothes.
+Personally, I don’t like mesh laundry bags as the smell and dirt can escape the bag and contaminate your clean clothes; I choose a solid fabric bag.

-These days I travel as a family, and I have everybody’s dirty washing to collect.
-You could use a collapsible laundry hamper*, I like this option as it has a drawstring top to contain the clothes and handles to make it easy to carry to the laundromat or you could use a collapsible laundry basket*.
+If we are travelling on a family road trip then I have everybody’s dirty washing to collect.
+I like to use a collapsible laundry hamper*, I like this option as it has a drawstring top to contain the clothes and handles to make it easy to carry to the laundromat or you could use a collapsible laundry basket*.

 2 Universal Basin Plug